DevsClem/BrighTech-A-Fullstack-E-Commerce-Website/README.md

 - Orders table with pagination, search and sort.
 - Prodcuts table with serach, update and delete.
 - Add new product with sortable images from primary image to least.
-- Add and update product categories.
+- Add and update product categories

 ### Technologies used:
 - HTML